braydio/rsRoundup/README.md

 ## Overview

-The `rsRoundup` script is designed to fetch and process recent SEC filings related to reverse splits and rounding.
-It retrieves the data, processes ticker symbols, and provides current stock prices.
+`rsRoundup` is designed to fetch and process recent SEC filings related to reverse splits, cash in lieu corporate actions related to reverse split with share roundup.
+It retrieves the data, extracts relevant excerpts, and saves the filings for further analysis.

 ## Features

-- Fetch recent SEC filings based on specific criteria.
+- Fetch recent SEC filings based on specific keywords.
-- Extract ticker symbols from filings.
+- Extract relevant excerpts from the filings, focusing on terms like "reverse stock split," "cash in lieu," and "preserve round lot."
-- Retrieve current stock prices.
+- Save results and download filings in a structured format.
-- Save results to a file and downloads the filings.
+- Delete old files in the `filings` folder before processing new data.

 ## Installation